rbind/deleeuw/content/post/sixth.md

 title = "Majorization"
 math = true
 +++
 I use majorization in many of my papers.
-So a short general introduction with some simple examples may be useful.
+So a relatively short general introduction with some examples may be useful.
 Here we go.
+Keep reading.
 <!--more-->

 <h2>1 Introduction</h2>

 The problem we try to solve throughout is to construct a convergent and stable iterative algorithm to minimize a function `$f:X\rightarrow\mathbb{R}$` over `$X\subseteq\mathbb{R}^n$`.

 <h3>1.1 Majorization</h3>